 Biomedical Laboratory Diagnostics

-Histotechnologists are integral to the success of the anatomic pathology department.
-They perform routine and complex procedures to preserve and process tissue specimens, detect the presence or absence of disease in tissue specimens, and provide data to aid pathologists in determining the diagnosis, prognosis, and best treatment for the patient.
+A histotechnologist is a professional who is qualified through academic and applied science education and training to provide service, research, and management in histotechnology and areas related to anatomic pathology.
+Histotechnologists are integral to the success of the anatomic pathology department by performing routine and complex procedures to preserve and process tissue specimens, to detect the presence or absence of disease in tissue specimens, and to provide data that aid pathologists in determining the diagnosis, prognosis and best treatment for the patient.

 Histotechnologists also perform specialized techniques such as immunohistochemistry, immunofluorescence, electron microscopy, and may also be responsible for tissue and autopsy dissection.
 Using sophisticated biomedical instrumentation and technology, as well as highly skilled manual techniques, histotechnologists:

 - Identify and demonstrate specific tissue components and infectious agents by utilizing staining, immunological, and molecular techniques

 - Validate staining results and procedures to ensure accuracy and quality

 - Maintain and troubleshoot instrumentation